 - 1. Provide overhead lighting, a ceiling fan, telephone jack and a cable connection in every bedroom and living room.
 If using ceiling fans with light kits, the fan and light must have separate switches. - 2.
 Any walk-in closets must also have a switched overhead light.
 A walk in closet is defined as any closet deeper than 36 inches from the back wall to the back of the closet door in the closed position. - 3.
 Switches and thermostats must not be located more than 48 inches above finished floor height. - 4.
-Receptacles, telephone jacks and cable jacks must not be located less than 16 inches above

-- finished floor height. - 5.
+Receptacles, telephone jacks and cable jacks must not be located less than 16 inches above finished floor height. - 5.
 Exterior lighting is required at each unit entry door. - 6.
 Additional exterior light fixtures not specific to a unit will be wired to a "house" panel.
 The fixtures will be activated by a photo cell placed on the east or north side of the buildings. - 7.
 All exterior stairways must have light fixtures wired to a "house" panel and activated by a photo cell placed on the east or north side of the buildings. - 8.
 Projects with gas heating and/or appliances must provide a hard-wired carbon monoxide detector with a battery back-up in each residential unit. - 9.
-All non-residential and residential spaces must have separate electrical systems. - 10.
-Initially-installed bulbs in residential units and common areas must be compact fluorescent, LED, or pin-based lighting in 80% of all fixtures.
+All non-residential and residential spaces must have separate electrical systems.

+- 10. Initially-installed bulbs in residential units and common areas must be compact fluorescent, LED, or pin-based lighting in 80% of all fixtures. - 11.
+All telephone lines must be toned and tagged properly to each unit.